SltnBM/GPA-calculator/README.md

 - ❌ Early exit with `Ctrl+C` showing partial summary
 - ⚡ Lightweight CLI, zero external dependencies

+## Requirements
+1. Python 3.6+
+2. No external dependencies, only Python standard library

 ## 🚀 How to Use
 1. 📥 Clone the repository
 ```bash